jhu-ip/cs220-s22/assign/hw3.md

 ```

 would attempt to read a single hexadecimal value into the variable `val`.
-(Checking the value of `rc` will allow you to determine whether a hexademical
+(Checking the value of `rc` will allow you to determine whether a hexadecimal
 value was read successfully.)

 Each pixel is represented as a red component value, a green component value,